Clapham Grand Theatre

 Functions: Concerts, Live Performances, Movies (Classic), Nightclub

-Phone Numbers: Box Office: 440207.223.6523
+Phone Numbers:

-Manager: 0207.223.6523
+Manager:

 Nearby Theaters

 Located in the inner south London district of Battersea opposite Clapham Junction Railway Station.
-The New Grand Theatre of Varieties opened on 26th November 1900.
+The New Grand Palace of Varieties opened on 26th November 1900.
 It was built for the famous music hall star Dan Leno, with partners Herbert Campbell and Henry Joyner.
-The name ‘New’ Grand Theatre of Varieties was given so that it was not to be confused with the Grand Theatre of Varieties further along the road.
+The name ‘New’ Grand Palace of Varieties was given so that it was not to be confused with the Grand Theatre of Varieties further along the road.

 The building remained empty until 1989 when it was purchased by the Mean Fiddler group to be opened as a live music venue, but licencing problems came up and it didn’t re-open until 17th December 1991.
 During closure the entire building had been redecorated and restored and the false ceiling in the auditorium had been removed.
 Mean Fiddler closed the venue on 20th July 1997 when it was purchased by the J.D.
 Wetherspoon pub chain.
 But they were refused a licence after a Public Enquiry and actors Corin and Vanessa Redgrave put forward plans to restore the theatre to live stage use.

-Wetherspoons’s refused to sell the building for this purpose and it stood empty until it was eventually sold to the current owners Po Na Na group who have operated the building as a concert venue and nightclub since around 2001.
+Wetherspoons’s refused to sell the building for this purpose, and it stood empty until it was eventually sold to the current owners Po Na Na group who have operated the building as a concert venue and nightclub since around 2001.

 In 1978, the Grand Theatre was designated a Grade II Listed building by English Heritage.